nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 Here we create an Express server instance by invoking the default export of the `'express'` module.
 We can then register any HTTP endpoints on this server and specify what to do once a request comes in via a callback function.
 In our case, we'll have a single endpoint responding with some plain text to a GET request on the root path.
 After that we'll startup the server with the [`listen()`](https://expressjs.com/de/api.html#app.listen) function while passing a port and a callback that'll be invoked once our server is running.

-We'll then create a TypeScript compiler configuration for building our server code in the file `tsconfig.server.json`:
+We'll then create a TypeScript compiler configuration in the file `tsconfig.server.json` for building our server-side code:

 ```json
 // tsconfig.server.json